prateek-parashar/learnNodeJS/README.md

 ### Data Validation and Error handling

 -   `express-validator` is for data validation.
--   Works in a similar way to things like the `flash messages` and the `session` libraries, by being added in the middle ware, however, it's actively added whereever required in the `routes` rather than being added in the `app.js` file onl once.
+-   Works in a similar way to things like the `flash messages` and the `session` libraries, by being added in the middle ware, however, it's actively added whereever required in the `routes` rather than being added in the `app.js` file only once.
+-   `express-validator` has a rich library of validation functions that we can use to validate our date.
+And of course, it allows us to create custom validator functions.
+After all, what is a validator but an if else function.